 - My Account

 Born a free man in North Carolina, he taught himself to read and write.
-Jones started his own business and after struggle and perceverence, he became one of the richest Black men in America.
+Jones started his own business, and after struggle and perseverance, he became one of the richest Black men in America.
 Jones used some of his wealth in the campaign against slavery.
 He moved to Chicago and made his home into an Underground Railroad Station.

 The Encyclopedia Britannica, Twenty-fourth Edition.